Search for supersymmetry in final states with two oppositely charged same-flavor leptons and missing transverse momentum in proton-proton collisions at $\sqrt{s} =$ 13 TeV: Introduction

 We present a search for physics beyond the SM (BSM) in events with two oppositely charged (or opposite-sign, OS), same-flavor (SF) leptons (denoted $\ell$, representing either electrons or muons), referred to as OSSF leptons, and an imbalance of transverse momentum, \ptmiss.
 The data are obtained from proton-proton ($\Pp{}\Pp$) collisions at a center-of-mass energy of $\sqrt{s}=13\TeV$ and correspond to an integrated luminosity of \lint collected with the CMS detector at the CERN LHC in 2016--2018.

 The search results are interpreted in the context of $R$-parity conserving SUSY models that predict pairs of OSSF leptons in the final state.
-This signature is expected in a variety of SUSY models where the leptons ($\ell$) emerge either from on- or off-shell \PZ boson decays, or from the decay of the SUSY partners of SM leptons (sleptons, \slep).
+This signature is expected in a variety of SUSY models where the leptons emerge either from on- or off-shell \PZ boson decays, or from the decay of the SUSY partners of SM leptons (sleptons, \slep).
 Leptons from the decay of an on-shell \PZ boson can produce an excess of events with a dilepton invariant mass, \mll, close to the \PZ boson mass.
 In off-shell \PZ boson decays, the excess can present a characteristic edge-like distribution in the \mll spectrum~\cite{Hinchliffe:1996iu}.

 The search is designed to cover a range of simplified model spectra (SMS)~\cite{ArkaniHamed:2007fw,Alwall:2008ag,Alwall:2008ag,Alwall:2008va,Alves:2011wf} that are classified according to the underlying SUSY model, the production mechanism (EW or strong production), and the abundance of quarks in the final state.
 These models assume the production and subsequent decay of SUSY particles in specific modes.
 Some of these models are inspired by gauge-mediated SUSY breaking (GMSB) with the gravitino (\gravitino) as the LSP, while in the others the lightest neutralino (\firstchi) is the LSP.
 Diagrams for EW and strong production are shown in Figs.~\ref{sig:feynman_ewk} and~\ref{sig:feynman_strong}.
-Table~\ref{tab:sparticle_list} specifies the notation used in this paper for SUSY particles involved in these processes.
 The SMS models assume that all SUSY particles other than those directly involved in the specified process are decoupled, \ie, too heavy to be produced or affect the decays of the particles of interest.

 Particles resulting from the decay of an object produced with a large Lorentz boost are present in models with a large mass splitting between SUSY particles and their decay products.
 Such particles are expected to be emitted in collinear configurations in the laboratory frame.
 As shown in the upcoming sections, this feature is taken into account in the object and event selections to enhance the sensitivity of the search to such signatures.